lorne allard / Fisherman's Park

-The goal of the NSSA is to reclaim this abused area, and return it to a natural setting, while offering a view of the lower Current River and the wildlife which abounds, as well as a place which the citizens of our city will want to visit.
+The goal of the NSSA was to work with the City of Thunder Bay to revitalize this abused area, and return it to a natural setting, and to create a place which the citizens of our city would want to visit.

 This popular attraction has been driving visitors to Thunder Bay for over 100 years.
 With water falls, rapids and beautiful views of Lake Superior, this historical nature site is worth rescuing.
 Here, you'll find a detailed historical summary presented by the Forest Capital Development Association, Millennial Legacy Project.

 Beginning in 2009 the property will be thoroughly cleaned up of debris and garbage.
 A rough trail following the river will be created.
 The dead trees will be taken down and chipped on site or removed to the laydown area at the City municipal waste collection depot.

 This year will see the trail paved along the circumference of the property, and the inclusion of new flower beds and picnic areas.
 Bare areas will be reseeded with grass, clover, and wildflower mix.
 Numerous native tree species and shrubs will be planted to beautify the area.